 This code takes the rows and columns count using the UsedRange property and then use those counts to select the last cell from the used range.

-If you are trying to refer to the used range in a worksheet other than the active sheet then VBA will how an error like the following.
+If you are trying to refer to the used range in a worksheet other than the active sheet then VBA will show an error like the following.

-So, the worksheet where you are referring to must be activate (only then you can use the UsedRange property).
+So, the worksheet where you are referring must be activated (only then you can use the UsedRange property).

 Sub vba_used_range() Worksheets("Sheet4").Activate Worksheets("Sheet4").UsedRange.Select End Sub

-That mean you can’t refer to the used range in a workbook that is closed.
+That means you can’t refer to the used range in a workbook that is closed.
 But you can use open a workbook first and then, activate the worksheet to use the UsedRange property.